Galileo88/Galileos-Planet-Pack/README.md

   * Optimized terrain elevations so KER and the like can honestly tell where sea level is.

   * Added anomalies and more PQSMod tweaks to some worlds.
-This includes terrain jitter and performance drain, especially at Tellumo.
+This includes fixes for terrain jitter and performance drain, especially at Tellumo.

   * Improved texure details even more on some worlds.